Unitary Cuntz semigroups of ideals and quotients: Quotients in the category Cu-tilde and exactness of the functor Cu1

 Now that we have numerous tools regarding ideals and exact sequences in $\Cu^\sim$, we will relate ideals, maximal elements, and positive cones through exact sequences.
-Recall that for any countably-based positively directed $\Cu^\sim$-semigroup $S$, we have that $S_+\in \Cu$ and that $S_{max}\in\AbGp$; see \autoref{prop:PCABGP}.
+Recall that for any positively directed $\Cu^\sim$-semigroup $S$ that has maximal elements, we have that $S_+\in \Cu$ and that $S_{max}\in\AbGp$; see \autoref{prop:PCABGP}.

 Also, a $\Cu$-semigroup (respectively a $\Cu$-morphism) can be trivially seen as a $\Cu^\sim$-semigroup since $\Cu\subseteq \Cu^\sim$.
-The same can be done for an abelian group (respectively an $\AbGp$-morphism), -a fortiori, for the abelian group $S_{max}$ and the $\AbGp$-morphism $\alpha_{max}$-: Given $G\in\AbGp$, define $g_1\leq g_2$ if and only if $g_1=g_2$.
+The same can be done for an abelian group (respectively an $\AbGp$-morphism), -a fortiori, for the abelian group $S_{max}$ and the $\AbGp$-morphism $\alpha_{max}$- : Given $G\in\AbGp$, define $g_1\leq g_2$ if and only if $g_1=g_2$.
 From this, it follows that also $g_1\ll g_2$ if and only if $g_1=g_2$.
 This defines a functor $\AbGp\longrightarrow \Cu^\sim$ which allows us to see the category $\AbGp$ as a subcategory of $\Cu$.

 Therefore, in what follows, we consider $\nu_+$ and $\nu_{max}$ as functors with codomain $\Cu^\sim$.
 Finally, note that all of the proofs will be done in an abstract setting.
 Further, by \autoref{thm:naturaltransfolma}, we will be able to directly apply those results to $\Cu(A)$ and $\K_1(A)$, also seen as $\Cu^\sim$-semigroups.